-- A. Must be included in an approved plan of care/treatment plan completed by the provider, - Have a physician's prescription, or referral and be signed by the members primary care physician (PCP). - Request must include ARTC Personal Care Services Request form. - Must meet medical necessity criteria - Service plan of the provider must indicate tasks to be performed, frequency, and quantity of time allotted to task. - Inability of the primary caregiver to perform needed tasks will be considered in the determination of medical necessity - Service must be requested for CPT code T1019 - Provider must have a signed freedom of choice form available upon request from ARTC - B. The services must include the performance of direct care, and cannot consist solely of oversight, cuing, or supervision, unless documentation provided indicates the oversight, cuing, or supervision is to prevent harm to the member, - PCS are not to be provided to meet childcare needs nor as a substitute for the parent in the absence of the parent for age-appropriate ADL deficits. - PCS are not allowable for the purpose of providing respite care for the primary care giver - C. The services must be provided by a qualified individual who is not part of the member's family or household and meets the standards for personal care as set by the Arkansas Department of Human Services Medicaid Personal Services Provider manual. - D. The services cannot be met by other resources. - Authorization requests must contain information on available resources (ability and availability for completion of needed assistance). - For members under the age of 18, documentation should clearly indicate the circumstances that impede care by the responsible adult (parent, legal guardian, custodial guardian) that a prudent layperson would assume to be given to a child of the same age without a health condition. - E. All services must be prior authorized for periods of 6 months at a time and be services outlined on the member's patient centered service plan (PSCP). - F. Services requested must meet the qualifications for the task or routine as outlined.
-Requests will be approved for only the tasks or routines that meet medical necessity. - G. Personal care services are services furnished to an individual who is not an inpatient or a resident of: - 1.
-A hospital, - 2.
-A nursing facility, - 3.
-A Level II assisted living facility, - 4.
-An intermediate care facility for individuals with intellectual disabilities (ICF/IID) or - 5.
-An institution for mental diseases (IMD).
+- A. Must be included in an approved plan of care/treatment plan completed by the provider, - Have a physician's prescription or referral for the service initially or have the request signed by the members primary care physician (PCP) (MD, APRN, PA or DO, no RN signature allowed) If the request is for an increase in units, the request form must be signed by the PCP. - Request must include ARTC Personal Care Services Request form. - Must meet medical necessity criteria supported by clinical records and the assessment narrative sent in with the request. - Service plan of the provider must indicate tasks to be performed, frequency, and quantity of time allotted to task.
+The service plan must reflect only those ADL's or IADL's a member requires assistance with.
+Inability of the primary caregiver to perform needed tasks is considered in the determination of medical necessity and must be documented on the ARTC Personal Care Services Request Form under resource availability. - Provider must certify that the service plan does not duplicate any other in-home services of which the provider is aware.
+This includes waiver supportive living services. - Service must be requested for CPT code T1019 - Provider must have a signed freedom of choice form available upon request from ARTC. - B. The services must include the performance of direct care, and cannot consist solely of oversight, cuing, or supervision, unless documentation provided indicates the oversight, cuing, or supervision is to prevent harm to the member, - PCS are not to be provided to meet childcare needs nor as a substitute for the parent in the absence of the parent for age-appropriate ADL deficits. - PCS are not allowable for the purpose of providing respite care for the primary care giver. - Supervision is related to safety in performance of an ADL or IADL only.
+General supervision not related to an ADL or IADL is not covered. - C. The services must be provided by a qualified individual who does not meet the definition of family as defined by the Arkansas Department of Human Services Medicaid Personal Care Provider Manual and meets the standards for personal care as set by the Arkansas Department of Human Services Medicaid Personal Services Provider manual. - D. The services cannot be met by other resources. - Authorization requests must contain information on available resources (ability and availability for completion of needed assistance). - For members under the age of 18, documentation should clearly indicate the circumstances that impede care by the responsible adult (parent, legal guardian, custodial guardian) that a prudent layperson would assume to be given to a child of the same age without a health condition. - E. All services must be prior authorized for periods of 6 months at a time and be services outlined on the member's PSCP. - F. Assistance with IADL's is only approved if member has at least one qualifying ADL for which personal care services are required.

+- G. Services requested must meet the qualifications for the task or routine as outlined.
+Requests are approved for only the tasks or routines that meet medical necessity.

+- H. Personal care services are services furnished to an individual who is not an inpatient or a resident of:

+- A hospital,

+- · A nursing facility,

+- A Level II assisted living facility,

+- An intermediate care facility for individuals with intellectual disabilities (ICF/IID) or

+- An institution for mental diseases (IMD).

-ADLs and IADLs Meal Preparation
+ADLs and IADLs

+Meal Preparation